Ernest Ouandié: Guerrilla fighter

-Ahidjo had asked the French to lend troops to keep the peace during and after the transition to democracy.
+During and after the transition to democracy, Ahidjo had asked the French to lend troops to keep the peace.
 Led by General Max Briand, who had served previously in Algeria and Indochina, these troops conducted a pacification campaign in the Bamiléké territory of the West, Centre and Littoral provinces.
 The campaign featured human rights abuses from all sides.
 During the UPC insurrection against both the French and Cameroonians, most sources place the death toll in the tens of thousands.
 Some sources go higher and place the death toll in the hundreds of thousands.

-In 1960 Ouandié, Félix-Roland Moumié, Abel Kingué and other UPC leaders were exiled, isolated and desperate.
+In 1960 Ouandié, Félix-Roland Moumié, Abel Kingué, and other UPC leaders were exiled, isolated, and desperate.

 The UPC leadership was increasingly involved in factional squabbles, out of touch with what was happening in Cameroon.

-Moumié was poisoned by French agents using thallium on 13 October 1960 and died on 4 November 1960, leaving Ouandié as head of the UPC.
+Moumié was poisoned by French agents using thallium on October 13, 1960, and died on November 4, 1960, leaving Ouandié as head of the UPC.

-On 1 May 1961 the military tribunal in Yaoundé condemned Oaundié and Abel Kingué (in their absence) to deportation.
+On May 1, 1961, the military tribunal in Yaoundé condemned Oaundié and Abel Kingué (in absentia) to deportation.

-That year Ouandié returned secretly from Accra to Cameroon to work towards the overthrow of the Ahidjo regime.
+That year Ouandié returned secretly from Accra to Cameroon to work toward the overthrow of the Ahidjo regime.

-The Southern Cameroons (now the Southwest and Northwest regions) gained independence from the British and joined a loose federation with East Cameroon on 1 October 1961.
+The Southern Cameroons (now the Southwest and Northwest regions) gained independence from the British and joined a loose federation with East Cameroon on October 1, 1961.

-Abel Kingué died in Cairo on 16 June 1964, leaving Ouandié the last member of the original leadership.
+Abel Kingué died in Cairo on June 10, 1964, leaving Ouandié the last member of the original leadership.

 President Ahidjo declared that Ouandié was public enemy number one.

 Led by Ouandié, guerrilla warfare against the Ahidjo regime by the Armée de libération nationale Kamerounaise (ANLK) continued throughout the 1960s, with the zones of activity gradually becoming depopulated and the guerrilla numbers slowly dwindling.

 The rebel leader Tankeu Noé was captured and executed.

-In January 1964, public executions of fifteen captured rebels were staged in Douala, Bafoussam and Edéa as part of the celebrations of the fourth anniversary of independence.
+In January 1964 public executions of fifteen captured rebels were staged in Douala, Bafoussam and Edéa as part of the celebrations of the fourth anniversary of independence.